14 Top-Rated Resorts in Alberta

 Another of Fairmont's popular city center hotels, the Fairmont Palliser has offered visitors to Calgary a high level of luxury since it first opened in 1914.
-As popular for its hip downtown location as it is for its old-world charm and sophistication, the Palliser prides itself on its elegant surroundings and its unsurpassed service.
+As popular for its hip downtown location as it is for its old-world charm and sophistication, the Palliser prides itself on its elegant surroundings and its unsurpassed 4-star service.

 While each of the 407 fully renovated guest rooms come with amenities such as bathrobes, cable TV, and windows that open, an upgrade to a suite is worth it if it's within your budget.
-And if money's no object, then why not go all out for the Royal Suite, where the Queen stayed during her Canadian Tour of 1990.
+And if money's no object, then why not go all out for the Royal Suite, where the former Queen of England stayed during her Canadian Tour of 1990.
 Be sure to experience the hotel's dining options, too.

 Just steps from Calgary's financial, shopping, and cultural districts, the hotel is the perfect place from which to explore Alberta's largest city and its many attractions.